83tu1/83tu1/README.md

 - 👋 Hi, I’m @83tu1
-- 👀 I’m interested in machine learning & MMMs
+- 👀 I’m interested in machine learning modelling & experimentation.
-- 🌱 I’m currently using Python & R to do the above ^
+- 🌱 I use Python to do the above ^
 - 💞️ I’m looking to collaborate
 - 📫 How to reach me...here?